Security FAQ

 We do not collect any personal data directly — only via social logins (such as Google or GitHub).

-For details, check out our Privacy Policy.
+For details, see our Privacy Policy.

 How do you collect data and where is it stored?